mbaumer/us_hep_funding/docs/_states/MI.md

 [Back to top](#top)
 ## MI-12 -- Rep. Debbie Dingell (D) -- [Wikipedia](https://en.wikipedia.org/wiki/MI-12)
 ### Committees
-Debbie Dingell is the #23 Republican on the House Committee on Energy and Commerce
+Debbie Dingell is the #23 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```